GaLactic-Acid/Snake-game/README.md

 - Added reset button

 ## Future Potential Features
+- Fix endless mode glitch where snake stops if it hit upper boundary
 - GameMode where the computer plays the snake game (AI)
 - Add extra obstacles which get more difficult as the game progresses
 - Create a menu to select gameModes